Courses and Curricula

 We hire exceptional Undergraduate Software Developers and for work on mobile apps, websites, databases, and sensor systems, for hourly paid internships.
 Join us for a paid internship and Undergraduate Research Experience, and learn the ropes!

 2020-2021: We hire exceptional Undergraduate Research Assistants for hydrology field work and server and cell phone app programming work in Flagstaff, Arizona supporting our NSF S&CC FloodAware project.

-2020-2021: We hire exceptional Undergraduate Research Assistants for work mapping water transfers in the United States as part of our USGS-funded project.
+2020-2021: We hire exceptional Undergraduate Research Assistants for work mapping water transfers in the United States as part of our Virginia Tech and USGS-funded project.

 2020-2021: We hire exceptional Undergraduate Research Assistants for basic engineering (mechanical, industrial) and computer science (website and app programming) to support the CoCoTemp citizen science urban temperature measurement project.